-The Payment Card Industry data security standard comprises 12 rules set by the major credit card firms including Visa and Mastercard, enforcing the protection of credit card data.
+The Payment Card Industry Data Security Standard (PCI-DSS) comprises 12 rules set by the major credit card firms, including Visa and Mastercard, enforcing the protection of credit card data.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 - Shops in rush to meet card security rules: Retailers warned to update systems for PCI security standard.

 Retailers face card data clampdown: The Payment Card Industry Data Security Standard (PCI DSS), which comes into effect in June, promises to improve the security of consumers’ credit card information.
 It will have a huge impact on how credit card information is stored and retrieved, and will require retailers to have compliant systems.